Documenting Changes

 file intotypo3/

-and a duplicate intosysext/ core/ Documentation/ Changelog/ 11.
-5. x typo3/
+and a duplicate intosysext/ core/ Documentation/ Changelog/ 13.
+4. x typo3/

-directories in thesysext/ core/ Documentation/ Changelog/ 10.
+directories in thesysext/ core/ Documentation/ Changelog/ 12.
 4. x main

 branch.
-The backport to the11.
+The backport to the13.

-typo3/sysext/core/Documentation/Changelog/10.4.x4 branch backport contains only the : file: , the
+typo3/sysext/core/Documentation/Changelog/13.4.x4 branch backport contains only the : file: , because the

-The main goal of this approach is to have a consistent state of changelog file across branches.
+The main goal of this approach is to have a consistent state of changelog files across branches.
 Changelog files are added to the oldest release branch where a change has been backported to, thus basically the first TYPO3 version where a change is visible.
 Changelog files from older releases are never deleted in younger branches.

-They are still rendered in
+Old changelog files are still rendered in

 Admin Tools > Upgrade > View Upgrade Documentation and are